nicklockwood/FXForms/README.md

 Release notes
 --------------

+Version 1.2.1

+- Fixed issue where table footer spacing would incorrectly be shown even no footer text was set
+- Maded a small compatibility fix for Swift
+- Added Swift example project

 Version 1.2

 - Collection fields types, such as NSArray, NSSet, NSOrderedSet, etc. can now be edited by adding, removing and sorting items